 God does the work of Salvation through the death of His Only Begotten Son.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 No man will ever be able to boast of himself, “I have earned salvation.”

 People receive this free gift by faith which is the only requirement for salvation, “The one who believes has eternal life” (John 6:47; John 5:24).
 God did all the work and it is up to man to accept it.

 Of himself man cannot bring forth good works.
-It is necessary for him to be spiritually re-created in Christ before he can produce the good works God purposes he will bring to pass.
-By a change of the will, affections, and purposes the privilege of sharing the God’s truth will be manifested in the life (Matt.
+It is necessary for him to be spiritually re-created in Christ before he can produce the good works that God purposes.
+The Lord gives man a new nature through the daily study of Scriptures and prayer which changes the will, affections, and life of the believer (Matt.
 5:14–16).